ostreedev/ostreefs/README.md

 drwxr-xr-x.
 1 root root 4096 Jan  1  1970 var
 ```

+By default ostreefs assumes ostree repos are in `bare` mode, but if
+you pass `repomode=bare-user` it also works with `bare-user` repositories.

 ## Building ostreefs

 Before using ostreefs you must build the ostreefs kernel module against the kernel sources